-Sticking to a cleansing routine is essential.
-As too is using non-comedogenic make-up, moisturisers and sunscreens that won’t block your pores.
+Sticking to a cleansing routine is essential, as is using non-comedogenic makeup, moisturisers, and sunscreens that won’t block your pores.

 What to do About Scarring

-Acne scarring mostly affects people who have severe acne.
+Acne scarring mainly affects people who have severe acne.
 Bursting cysts and nodules can significantly damage your skin and create scar tissue.

 This is where the top layers of your skin are removed via laser or friction.
 Depending on the depth of scarring, you may need more than one session.